Creating Videos using Express Capture and Kaltura Capture

 With Kaltura Capture, you can capture a screen through either Canvas or Kaltura Media Space (video.cedarville.edu).
 You have two options: Express Capture and Kaltura Capture

 - Express Capture: use for brief video announcements.
-Does not allow for screen sharing/capturing
+Now allows for screen sharing/capturing for up to 30 minutes but does not allow for annotations.

 - Kaltura Capture: use for everything else.
-It allows for screen capturing as well as recording webcam and screen simultaneously (we’re focusing on Kaltura Capture b/c of screen capture ability)
+It allows for screen capturing as well as recording webcam and screen simultaneously (we’re focusing on Kaltura Capture because of the extended screen capture ability)

 Kaltura has created thorough resources for using Kaltura Capture: